Rihanna Slays In New Images For The Latest ‘Harper’s Bazaar’ Cover

 dress by @fenty … skin by God!
 Thank you @harpersbazaarus for featuring @fentyskin in this special September 2020 issue! ????????
 Photographer: @graysorrenti Creative Director: @jenbrillbrill Profile written by @kahlanabarfield Hair: @ursulastephen Makeup: @priscillaono Nails: @kimmiekyees

-Badgalriri’s over 85 million followers went wild for the snaps, clicking the “like” button more than 525,000 times in less than three hours after it was first shared to her feed.
+The “Umbrella” singer’s over 85 million followers went wild for the snaps, clicking the “like” button more than 525,000 times in less than three hours after it was first shared to her feed.
 Social media users couldn’t contain their excitement as they made their way to the comments section to share what they thought of the new cover girl.

-“Yesssss, iconiccc!”
-One fan exclaimed.
+“Yesssss, iconiccc!” one fan exclaimed.

 “You are my favorite human being ever,” another follower gushed.

-“Beautiful Robyn,” a third Instagrammer proclaimed with three heart emojis.
+“Beautiful Robyn,” a third Instagrammer proclaimed with three heart emoji.

 The latest issue of Harper’s Bazaar details Rihanna’s meteoric rise within the beauty industry.
 However, she’s looking to take things a step further by introducing the world to her new skincare line.